About Community Pharmacy South Central

 The GPhC register is available to search on-line (see below).

-Community Pharmacists and their teams use their clinical knowledge to support patients with acute (immediate) or chronic (long- term) conditions and are increasingly playing an important role as an integrated member of the primary health care team (alongside GP’s, Dentists and Opticians).
+Community Pharmacists and their teams use their clinical knowledge to support patients with acute (immediate) or chronic (long- term) conditions and are increasingly playing an important role as an integrated member of the primary health care team (alongside GP’s, Dentists and Opticians), as well as having a closer relationship with secondary care providers (Hospitals).

 Most community pharmacies provide NHS Pharmaceutical Services and work under a contractual framework agreed with NHS England.
 The services provided range from supply of prescription only medicines against a prescription to the provision of services such as Medicines Use Reviews, the New Medicines Service, Influenza vaccinations, Urgent Medicine Supply etc.